-- 36% Provide the names location, and brief resumes, including each person's credentials and tenure with the company, for each of the following positions (as defined in Section: 12:1 of this REP): - i Executive Officer
+36 Provide the names (location, and prior resumes, including each person's credentials and tenure with the company, for each of the following positions (as defined in Section 12:1 of this REP).

+I. Executive Officer.
 Norine Yukon- Ms. Yukon brings to Mississippi over 30 years of experience in the health care industry.
 As the Executive Officer, she will lead the overall operations of the MS CHIP program including care coordination, health services, Member services, network development, contracting, finance, underwriting, provider relations, quality improvement, community outreach, claims and system support.

+II.
 Account Manager